 And there you have it, veggie Lo Mein made quick, easy and deliciously healthy!

-Reheat Vegetable Lo Mein on the stovetop over low heat, adding extra sauce or veggie broth to bring back moisture.
+- Reheat: Warm on the stovetop over low heat, adding extra sauce or veggie broth to bring back moisture.
 Heat until warmed through.
 You can also heat it in the microwave, using 30 second to 1 minutes intervals, stirring between, until warmed through.

 - Super versatile